 Eating the frogs – 10% of the day

 For the beginning of the day, there is a magic trick many PMs use.
 What better way is there to seize the day to the maximum?
 To come to work, drink the coffee, read the news and emails…

 It’s even better if you are the first to come to the office and use all the calm time to get this done.

 This way, you will avoid potential stressors attacking you unexpectedly.
 Put out the fire before it gets to the fire-burning-mode-kind-of-emails.

 And you can draft plans for the whole day, too.

-The phrase is known as eat that frog, meaning you should attack the hardest problems first or do first whatever you can assume might cause problems.
-Others call it just the drinking the coffee ritual.
+The phrase is known as “eat that frog”, meaning you should attack the hardest problems first or do first whatever you can assume might cause problems.
+Others simply call it drinking the coffee ritual.